ryandeussing/jimhopper/_consequences-of-abuse/unhealthy-relationships.md

 But there are plenty of less extreme examples.
 Whenever we feel like someone ‘deserved’ a nasty or attacking comment we just made, we’ve rapidly and automatically gone from feeling like a victim of that person to victimizing them in the perpetrator role.

-The point here is not to condemn ourselves (or anyone else), just to recognize how common these roles are, even in those small little battles of everyday life.
+The point here is not to condemn ourselves (or anyone else), just to recognize how common these roles are, even in those small little dramas and battles of everyday life.

 ### Bystander